|IT Based Tactics||✓|

 In July 2015, a coalition of law enforcement agencies, led by the Nicollet County Sheriff’s Office and including the New Ulm Police Department, launched a two-stage reverse sting in New Ulm and St. Peter.
 Over a three-day period, 13 sex buyers were arrested after responding to online advertisements and arranging to meet undercover officers at hotels in the two cities.
 Law enforcement did not disclose details of the operations, but noted that it “targeted males interested in juvenile female prostitutes” and was “funded in part by a Women’s Foundation of Minnesota Girls Are NOT For Sale grant.”

-In October 2015, the NCSO-led coalition conducted a second two-stage reverse sting in St. Peter in New Ulm, netting seven johns in the process.
+In October 2015, the NCSO-led coalition conducted a second two-stage reverse sting in St. Peter and New Ulm, arresting seven sex buyers in the process.
 Although the identities of the majority of those arrested were again not released, two offenders’ names and mugshots were publicized in press.
-One of the men was charged with “felony prostitution charge for hiring or agreeing to hire” what he thought was a minor female for prostitution (but was in fact an undercover officer).
+One of the men was charged with a “felony prostitution charge for hiring or agreeing to hire” what he thought was a minor female for prostitution (but was in fact an undercover officer).

 In August 2016, New Ulm police conducted a reverse sting using a two-bedroom apartment and decoy ads posted online.
-One of the arrested sex buyers agreed with undercover investigators to engage in sexual activity with a minor and arrived at the location with $160 in cash, and was charged with felony prostitution related to a minor.
+One of the arrested sex buyers agreed with undercover investigators to sexually abuse a minor and arrived at the location with $160 in cash, and was charged with felony prostitution related to a minor.
 The man had texted with undercover officers about sexual activity with a minor and said he would drive from South Dakota to the apartment in New Ulm.
-He was arrested when he arrived, and also had $160 in cash in his pocket, according to the criminal complaint.
-Six other arrests were made in the operation; the charges are misdemeanors and were referred to the New Ulm City Attorney’s Office for prosecution.
+He was arrested when he arrived.
+Six other arrests were made in the operation; the charges were misdemeanors and were referred to the New Ulm City Attorney’s Office for prosecution.

 In August 2017, eight people were arrested in a prostitution sting in the New Ulm area.
-The sting targeted those seeking sex with 16- and 17-year-old girls.
+The sting targeted those seeking to sexually abuse 16- and 17-year-old girls.
 The suspects were booked at Brown County Jail on charges of soliciting a minor to engage in prostitution.

 - Nicollet County Sheriff’s Office